burnttomato/BSE_Template_Portfolio/README.md

-To read my portfolio, check out the index page in branches!
+To read my portfolio, check out the index on the gh-pages in branches!